TheAnotherWise/log-monitor-parser-via-crontab/README.md

 # Log parser

 ## How works
- * **initialization step** - first execution will grab all keywords, probably huge ammount of text and send notification
+ * **initialization step** - first execution will grab all keywords, probably huge amount of text and send notification
  * **progress step** - every next execution will grab just new keywords

 ## Importants
- * `.compared`, `.filtered` is created inside same directory like script as hidden file
+ * `.compared`, .filtered created inside the same directory like the script as hidden file
- * deletion of `.compared` file will start **initialization** again on next ececution
+ * deletion of `.compared` file will start initialization again on next ececution
- * `.filtered` file is temporary file, removed every end of script
+ * `.filtered` file is a temporary file, removed every end of script

 ## Requirements
  * `mailx` or `sendmail` client